devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 To facilitate these steps in Python, several libraries are commonly used:

-- **NumPy**: For numerical operations and handling arrays.
+- NumPy: For numerical operations and handling arrays.
-- **Pandas**: For data manipulation and analysis using DataFrames.
+- Pandas: For data manipulation and analysis using DataFrames.
-- **SciPy**: For advanced statistical functions and tests.
+- SciPy: For advanced statistical functions and tests.
-- **Matplotlib/Seaborn**: For creating static, animated, or interactive visualizations.
+- Matplotlib/Seaborn: For creating static, animated, or interactive visualizations.
-- **Statsmodels**: For performing statistical tests and modeling.
+- Statsmodels: For performing statistical tests and modeling.

 These libraries provide powerful tools that streamline each phase of statistical data analysis, making Python a popular choice among data analysts and scientists.